python/cpython/Doc/library/sqlite3.rst

    It supports iteration, equality testing, :func:`len`, and :term:`mapping` access by column name and index.

-   Two row objects compare equal if they have equal columns and equal members.
+   Two :class:`!Row` objects compare equal if they have equal columns and equal members.

    See :ref:`sqlite3-howto-row-factory` for more details.